wnanbei/direwolf/README.md

 }
 ```

-## How to Use
+## The User Guide

-First of all, you can import `direwolf` like this for later use:
+First of all, you can import `direwolf` like this for later use.
+This is just a recommended usage.

 ```go
 import (